About This Episode

 Abdullah Al-Arian 23:25

 I think there was certainly a window for that to occur.
-I mean, I think what we saw at the very end of July with the dual assassinations by Israel, both in Lebanon and in Iran, I’m threatened to upend the state of things as we’ve come to know that, right, which is kind of much more low-level tit for tat kind of exchanges and retaliations that there was that moment, but now that we’re further removed from those events.
+What we saw at the very end of July with the dual assassinations by Israel — both in Lebanon and in Iran — threatened to upend the state of things as we’ve come to know it, which is kind of much more low-level tit-for-tat exchanges and retaliations.
+There was that moment.
+But now that we’re further removed from those events and we’ve seen a lack of any serious retaliation — not to say that there might not still be retaliatory attacks or strikes of some sort — whatever shape they take, at least at this stage, seems less likely to produce that kind of massive escalation that people were fearing.

-And we’ve seen a lack of any kind of serious retaliation, not to say that there might not still be retaliatory attacks or strikes of some sort, but whatever shape they take are, at least at this stage, seem to be less likely to produce then that kind of massive escalation that people were fearing.
-We know that the US also has deployed far more of its military capabilities in the Gulf region as a means of acting both as a deterrent and to reaffirm its support for Israel and the idea, at least potentially, that it would be then embroiled in some broader regional conflict, which we were told that all these parties would like to avoid maybe except for Israel, of course, which is attempting to provoke this kind of an outcome.
+We know that the US has also deployed far more of its military capabilities in the Gulf region as a means of acting both as a deterrent and to reaffirm its support for Israel — and the idea, at least potentially, that it would be embroiled in some broader regional conflict, which we were told all these parties would like to avoid.
+Maybe except for Israel, of course, which is attempting to provoke this kind of outcome.

-I think from the Israeli perspective, this has always been part of the strategy, which is to try to deflect from its massive incapability, right?
-Then again, this is according to all of the leading Israeli military officials that they did not accomplish their military goals in Gaza, and this is now we’re going on 11 months of this genocidal war.
+I think from the Israeli perspective, this has always been part of the strategy — to try to deflect from its massive failure.
+Again, this is according to all of the leading Israeli military officials: they did not accomplish their military goals in Gaza, and we’re now going on 11 months of this genocidal war.
+So perhaps as a means of deflecting from those failures, they seek to embroil the broader region into a far bigger conflict, one that would, at least from the Israeli perspective, enlist the US as an actor in it.

-And so perhaps as a means of deflecting from those failures to then embroil the broader region into a far bigger conflict and one that would certainly, at least from the Israeli perspective, enlist the US as an actor in it.
-But that could also be the reason why we’re not necessarily seeing the kinds of reactions that a lot of these groups, whether we’re talking about Hezbollah in Lebanon, whether we’re talking about the Iranian military, are refusing to be lured into this, essentially what appears to be a trap, and at the same time they continue to issue statements saying that they reserve the right to act on their own timeline.
-And so there are clearly other calculations that are taking place here.
+But that could also be the reason why we’re not necessarily seeing the kinds of reactions that a lot of these groups — whether we’re talking about Hezbollah in Lebanon, whether we’re talking about the Iranian military — are refusing to be lured into what appears to be a trap.
+At the same time, they continue to issue statements saying that they reserve the right to act on their own timeline.
+So there are clearly other calculations taking place.

 Yara Hawari 25:40